asnakina/harvard-gallery-app/README.md

 - Be properly indented
 - Be written with semantic, camelCase JavaScript variable names
-- Be written with kebab-case CSS class names
+- Be written with kebab-case (dashes) CSS class names
 - No console.log() or commented out code in final version
-- Not use any non-React dom manipulation
+- Only React for dom manipulation

 #### Your README must: